-A trip through Dionysus' 'juices' (musts), in the most famous wine-area of Crete… Guided by an Oenologist (Wine specialist).
+A trip through Dionysus' 'juices' (musts), in the most famous wine-area of Crete, guided by an oenologist.
 The trip includes a nice picnic in nature, as well as a visit in the unknown ancient open-air wine presses in the surrounding area.

 How many secrets are actually hidden in the grape and in the cultivation of the vine?

 A glass of wine includes the aroma of the florescence of the vine and the herbs which grow on its borders, the taste of the ripe grape that the picker tastes before throwing it in the bucket, the sound of the viticulturer’s steps and the pickers’ laughs, the touch on the shoots which is either soft or violent, the sight which is lost in the extended green (canopy) and calms the spirit.

 The wine is a result of senses but is as well enjoyed with them.
 Each of the senses has its own role; the sight corresponds to the colour, the smell to the aromas, the taste to the flavours, the touch to the mouth feel, but what about the hearing?

 In the ‘secret aromas of wine’, the term of ‘terroir’ is hidden, which corresponds to the soil, climate, cultivation and personality factors, that make a wine unique, means with identity.